-Bentley is the little dog who inspired our mission and the creation of Top Dog Foundation itself.
+Bentley was a little dog who inspired the creation of Top Dog Foundation.
 Animal control officers tracked him running loose through a suburban neighborhood for six months until they finally captured him on a cold December day.
 At that point, he was too sick and weak to run away.
 With no tags or collar, this small tired dog was taken to a kennel that does impound work.
 After several weeks with not a call or claim, he was scheduled to be euthanized due to his age (guessed to be around 11) and health issues.

-The kennel called Jean instead, telling her a “little old dog” was scheduled to be killed in two days.
-She gathered him in, and he clung to the support.
-He was diagnosed with dry eye, progressive blindness, hypothyroidism and severe dental disease.
+The kennel called Jean Beuning instead, telling her a “little old dog” was scheduled to be killed in two days.
+She took him into her home.
+Veterinarians diagnosed him with dry eye, progressive blindness, hypothyroidism and severe dental disease.
 He also showed clear evidence of broken ribs and a great fear of stairs.

-Jean took Bentley into her home, and he shortly demonstrated a capacity to love and trust again.
-He wagged his tail constantly, and was the most grateful dog … just happy to be alive and happy to be loved.
-The dry eye that had gone undiagnosed and untreated was causing progressive and irreversible blindness.
-He had eye medicines of one sort or another, seven times each day, in an effort to slow the progression and salvage what little vision he had left.
-She had no idea how old he really was or the specific details of his life, only that with her, he was a happy kid and a constant reminder about unconditional love, trust, and that his life was worth saving.
+In a safe home, Bentley demonstrated a capacity to love and trust again.
+He wagged his tail constantly, and was the most grateful dog.
+He had eye medicines of one sort or another seven times each day, in an effort to slow progressive blindness and salvage what little vision he had left.
+No one had an idea of how old he really was or the specific details of his life, yet he was happy and served as a constant reminder that his life was worth saving.

 Bentley lived another 6 1⁄2 years.
-It is Bentley’s life—and the lives of dozens of dogs we have helped over the years—that inspires us each day.
+It is Bentley’s life and the lives of dozens of senior dogs helped over the years that inspire us each day.